 - Feelings of euphoria

 - Confusion or a lack of concentration

 Some patients try to stop taking the drug themselves without seeking professional help.
 This can be highly dangerous, which is why it is important to seek support during the initial withdrawal process.

 Treatment for Xanax Addiction

 Some patients undergo outpatient treatment medically supervised by trained professionals.
-Oftentimes this is the case when they have less severe symptoms or after inpatient treatment.
+Often, this is the case when they have less severe symptoms or after they’ve completed inpatient treatment.
 Sometimes, this is the first step someone takes to treat a serious addiction.
-Outpatients treatment often includes family counseling, group therapy, a healthy diet, and exercise program.
+Outpatient treatment often includes family counseling, group therapy, a healthy diet, and an exercise program.

-Rehab centers use a number of different therapies during the treatment process.
-Cognitive behavioral therapy is where the patient works with a qualified therapist to learn new ways of coping.
+Rehab centers use several different therapies during the treatment process.
+Cognitive-behavioral therapy is where the patient works with a qualified therapist to learn new ways of coping.
 This therapy helps patients address the stressful feelings that come with addiction.
 It teaches them to recognize connections between thoughts, feelings, and actions.
-They learn effective communication skills and new way of coping.
+They learn effective communication skills and new ways of coping.
 In addition to this, therapy offers many exercises for when a patient returns home.

 Group therapy involves a number of different activities for patients to participate in.
 Some programs include art therapy with drawing, painting, making collages, or crafts.
 Other rehab centers offer equine therapy where participants work with horses and care for them.
 Furthermore, facilities may offer yoga and massage therapy.
 In conclusion, treatment depends on the severity and individual needs of the patient’s benzo addiction.